University of Technology Sydney: UTS Library

 UTS provides library services through the UTS Library and Reading Room in Building 2 (UTS Central), as well as a range of online services on the UTS Library website.

 UTS Art Collection

 The UTS Gallery and Art Collection contains over 850 works, with a focus on contemporary Australian and Indigenous art.
 The artworks from the collection are on display throughout the UTS campus, including in every building.
 The university has been expanding its collection of digital and new media works.
 UTS Central is home to a 12-metre wide digital screen, which showcases large-scale digital artworks by leading Australian artists.

 Neighbouring organisations

-The core of the UTS city campus is located close to many Sydney landmarks and notable organisations including the Australian Broadcasting Corporation, the Powerhouse Museum, TAFE Ultimo, the International Convention Centre Sydney, Darling Harbour and Chinatown.
+The core of the UTS city campus is located close to many Sydney landmarks and notable organisations including the Australian Broadcasting Corporation, the Powerhouse Museum, TAFE NSW Ultimo, the International Convention Centre Sydney, Darling Harbour and Chinatown.

 Entities within the Central Park development, opposite the UTS Tower on Broadway, partner with the University on sustainability initiatives, which include a recycled water partnership and a district energy-sharing project commended at the 2018 Smart City Awards.